-- accessing other services such as Netflix or video stored elsewhere on your network or
+- Accessing other services such as Netflix or video stored elsewhere on your network.

 - simply being accurate and recognising when the networks change the time of your favourite program.